 - ½ cup sugar

 - ½ can tomato paste

 Simmer berries briefly with a tiny bit of water and the juice of two cuties.
 (Thayer prefers not to boil his cranberries lest the bitter from the seeds leach into the juice, and Butter uses a food mill on the raw berries—so do what you like for this step).
 Mash and push through a colander to separate juice and pulp from seeds.
 Discard seeds; return pulpy juice to pan.
 Add sugar and tomato paste.
 Simmer and mix until heated and dissolved.
 Add sugar to taste.

-For this I just combined the ground venison with food-processed leftover bread , a dash of salad dressing to moisten (I used balsamic), ½ can tomato paste, an egg, and a sprinkle of oregano— then mixed, formed into a loaf, and baked for like 35 minutes at 400 degrees.
-Then I painted the sock berry glaze onto it and returned it to the oven to bake for another 10 minutes.
+For this I just combined the ground venison with food-processed leftover bread, a dash of salad dressing to moisten (I used balsamic), ½ can tomato paste, an egg, and a sprinkle of oregano—then mixed, formed into a loaf, and baked for 35 minutes or so at 400 degrees.
+Then I painted the glaze onto it and returned it to the oven to bake for another 10 minutes.

 It came out FABULOUS.
 No, really… though admittedly it’s hard to be objective with something like this.
 Maybe I’m just convincing myself it’s good.